Prosthesis: Design trends moving forward

-There are many steps in the evolution of prosthetic design trends that are moving forward with time.
-Many design trends point to lighter, more durable, and flexible materials like carbon fiber, silicone, and advanced polymers.
+As the prosthetics industry evolves, many newer design trends point to lighter, more durable, and flexible materials like carbon fiber, silicone, and advanced polymers.
 These not only make the prosthetic limb lighter and more durable but also allow it to mimic the look and feel of natural skin, providing users with a more comfortable and natural experience.
-This new technology helps prosthetic users blend in with people with normal ligaments to reduce the stigmatism for people who wear prosthetics.
+This new technology helps prosthetic users blend in with people without limb differences, potentially reducing social stigmatization.
 Another trend points towards using bionics and myoelectric components in prosthetic design.
 These limbs utilize sensors to detect electrical signals from the user's residual muscles.
-The signals are then converted into motions, allowing users to control their prosthetic limbs using their own muscle contractions.
+The signals are then converted into mechanical motion, allowing users to control their prosthetic limbs using their own muscle contractions.
 This has greatly improved the range and fluidity of movements available to amputees, making tasks like grasping objects or walking naturally much more feasible.
-Integration with AI is also on the forefront to the prosthetic design.
-AI-enabled prosthetic limbs can learn and adapt to the user's habits and preferences over time, ensuring optimal functionality.
+Integration with AI is also on the forefront of modern prosthetic design.
+AI-enabled prosthetic limbs can learn from and adapt to the user's habits and preferences over time, allowing for higher functionality and quality of life.
 By analyzing the user's gait, grip, and other movements, these smart limbs can make real-time adjustments, providing smoother and more natural motions.

 Patient procedure

 A prosthesis is a functional replacement for an amputated or congenitally malformed or missing limb.
 Prosthetists are responsible for the prescription, design, and management of a prosthetic device.

 In most cases, the prosthetist begins by taking a plaster cast of the patient's affected limb.
 Lightweight, high-strength thermoplastics are custom-formed to this model of the patient.
 Cutting-edge materials such as carbon fiber, titanium and Kevlar provide strength and durability while making the new prosthesis lighter.
 More sophisticated prostheses are equipped with advanced electronics, providing additional stability and control.

+Computers are also used extensively in the manufacturing of limbs.
+Computer Aided Design and Computer Aided Manufacturing are often used to assist in the design and manufacture of artificial limbs.